 Quantum computing has the potential to bring dramatic improvements to security and encryption.
 It’s a field of research in physics and computer science that aims to create computers with incredible powers of efficiency.
 The main obstacle has been shrinking the size of hardware involved in calculations.
 Quantum computers would enable this by using quantum phenomena to perform tasks that could previously take days or weeks.
 The work on quantum computers has been ongoing for decades but a crack was found in 2013 and advancements in the field have been accelerating in recent years.

-Quantum computing—the next big thing in computing—isn’t coming from Silicon Valley, it’s not being built by a team of noted mathematicians, and it’s definitely not being talked about by the leaders of industry.
+Quantum host—the next big thing in computing—isn’t coming from Silicon Valley, it’s not being built by a team of noted mathematicians, and it’s definitely not being talked about by the leaders of industry.
 Quantum computers use quantum phenomena in ways that are so counterintuitive that traditional computing architectures couldn’t possibly accommodate them.
 And yet, with remarkable speed and efficiency, quantum computers would enable revolutionary technologies such as secure communications over long distances, more powerful algorithmic techniques, and ultimately greater security and efficiency in all sorts of important applications.

 Quantum computing is an incredibly complex process, and nobody fully understands it.
 The goal is to create computers that are as powerful as normal computers but use less energy.
 This is valuable because it decreases the cost of processing information in ways that can be used in the industry of security, cryptography, and computing in general.
 The challenge right now is creating practical quantum computers that can be used by normal people.

-Quantum computing, the next step in computer technology, has been around for decades.
+Quantum host, the next step in computer technology, has been around for decades.
 It promises to be one of the biggest updates to our technology in decades, if not centuries.
 Quantum computers would be exponentially more powerful than conventional computers, allowing them to solve some of the world’s toughest problems faster.
 But quantum computers aren’t just for computers — the technology could also be used to secure sensitive data and solve encryption algorithms behind wireless communications, cars, or any other device that needs to remain secure even after being hacked.

 Quantum host is a big deal.
 It’s also super confusing.
 People are suddenly interested in quantum computing because it might provide a solution to problems that have been solving for decades.
 But what is quantum computing and why is it important?
 Let’s look at each part of this article and decide together what quantum computing is really all about.